 DOT Tire Quality Grading (U.S. Cars)

-The tires on your car meet all U.S. Federal Safety Requirements.
-All tires are also graded for treadwear, traction, and temperature performance according to Department of Transportation (DOT) standards.
+The tires on your vehicle meet all U.S. Federal Safety Requirements.
+All tires are also graded for tread wear, traction, and temperature performance according to Department of Transportation (DOT) standards.
 The following explains these gradings.